silviot/edx-platform-wiki/How-to-Rebase-a-Pull-Request.md

 $ git checkout -b my-branch
 ```

-You've made some commits in your branch, pushed them to Github, and created a pull request.
+You've made some commits in your branch, pushed them to GitHub, and created a pull request.
 You're going through the code review process, responding to comments, and someone asks you to rebase your pull request.
 Here's what you do:

 ### Add the official repo as a remote (first time only)